Germi County: Administrative divisions

+Germi County's population history and administrative structure over three consecutive censuses are shown in the following table.

 Climate and geography

 The city's area is almost 1,725 square kilometers.
 The altitude varies between 250 meters in the village of Khan Mohammad loo in the northwest, up to 2,200 meters in the southeast, where the Salavat Mountains are located.

 The Moghan (Germi) region, due to its specific topographic conditions, has a different climate than other parts of Azerbaijan, or even its southern regions.
 The county has almost a Mediterranean climate.

 Monsoon winds called Caspian Winds, which come from the Caspian Sea, greatly increase the cooling rate of the region.
 The distance between the Moghan (Germi) region and the Caspian Sea is about 80 to 90 km.
-In general, desipte the region's proximity to the sea, when considering the climatic division, this region can be considered as semi-arid, as the annual rainfall is less than 500 mm.
+In general, despite the region's proximity to the sea, when considering the climatic division, this region can be considered as semi-arid, as the annual rainfall is less than 500 mm.
 The warm summer heat It is humid, and the region has a moderate winter.
 The winters are usually accompanied by cold, frosty, and foggy winds.
 Average monthly temperature range from -1 to 31 C.